mlkt12/android-retrofit-example/README.md

 # android-retrofit-example
-How to use retrofit in Android
+How to use retrofit in Android (with/without RxJava)